k0retux/fuddly/docs/source/tutorial.rst

    ...
    >>

-Note that a :class:`framework.data_model_builder.DataModel` can define any number of data types---to model for instance the various atoms within a data format, or to represent some specific use cases, ...
+Note that a :class:`framework.data_model.DataModel` can define any number of data types---to model for instance the various atoms within a data format, or to represent some specific use cases, ...